#julius caesar wasn't emperor

 The second cremation had a symbolic dimension and was a public demonstration of the emperor’s apotheosis.
 Ceremonies of this type usually took place on the Field of Mars, outside the city.
 At that time, the wax effigies of the Emperor were burned, imitating the deceased.

-On the first day of the ceremony, in the temple of Julius Caesar, right next to Marcus, you found yourself feeling somewhat sorrowful as you witnessed Caracalla's body being burned on wooden stakes.
+On the first day of the ceremony, in the temple of Julius Caesar, you were standing right next to Marcus, and found yourself feeling somewhat sorrowful as you witnessed Caracalla's body being burned on wooden stakes.
 The flames soon rose, and some of the people attempted to discreetly add more wood to the fire, despite the presence of soldiers who had formed a circle around Caracalla's body.
 Some expressed their frustration, while others paid tribute to the deceased emperor.
 However, there was a notable absence of words of love, with the exception of those by Caracalla's mother, Julia.
 While her words may have been perceived by some as lacking sincerity, many others believed they were not, and thus, it was not seen as a significant issue.

 As you held Marcus' hand at the top of the temple steps, you felt nauseous of the strong, unpleasant odour.
 Marcus put his arm around you and helped you down the stairs.
 The ceremony was already drawing to a close.
 When you got down the stairs, Geta and Julia came over to you while you were catching your breath.
 Now it was time for the evening ceremony to announce the emperor's will.
 All members of the senate were due to attend Domus Severiana in the evening, but this seemed unnecessary given that Caracalla would now be declared a tyrant and therefore any word or will would be invalid.
 However, rituals had to be honoured.
 Julia was reluctant to do so, as she had been closely involved with the members of the senate in the absence of Macrinus and had managed things well.
 And she could guess that Caracalla's will wouldn't make her happy.